Dexsam07/As-zara-mini/Readme.md

 This project is licensed under the MIT License – see the LICENSE file for details.

-Important Warning
+Important Warning & Disclaimer

 · Educational Purpose Only – This bot is created for learning and experimentation.
+It is not an official WhatsApp product.
+· Account Safety – Using third‑party bots may violate WhatsApp's Terms of Service and can lead to a permanent ban.
+Use at your own risk.
+· No Affiliation – This project is not affiliated, authorized, maintained, sponsored, or endorsed by WhatsApp Inc. or any of its affiliates.
+· No Liability – The developers assume no responsibility for any bans, data loss, or damages caused by using this software.

 Usage Guidelines

-· ✅ Do use for personal automation and learning.
+· ✅ Do use for personal automation, learning, and fun.
 · ❌ Do not spam, harass, or engage in illegal activities.
 · ❌ Do not use for bulk messaging or malicious purposes.